sliced cinnamon raisin sourdough bread on a surface

 close-up of a slice of cinnamon raisin sourdough bread

-Tips for the Best Cinnamon Raisin Bread
+Tips for Sourdough Cinnamon Raisin Bread

 I know you’re just itching to make this bread now, but let’s cover a few important tips before you run off to the kitchen:

 • Do not skip the step of soaking the raisins.
 You’ll want them to be nice and plump and hydrated so that, when you go to bake the bread, they stay moist and sweet instead of dry and sour.
+You can use this same pro tip in my raisin walnut pumpernickel bread!

 • Be sure to mix the raisins and cinnamon into the dough as much as possible.
 If you end up with a clump of raisins in the dough, it is fine — they’ll disperse as you go through the turns in the bulk fermentation stage.